nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

 |Data structures for memory| The Heap|
 || The Call Stack |

-The Event Loop can be summarized as: when code is executed, it is handled by the heap and call stack, which interact with Node and Web APIs.
-Those APIs enable concurrency and pass asynchronous messages back to the stack via an event queue.
-The event queue’s interaction with the call stack is managed by an event loop.
+The Event Loop can be summarized as: when code is executed, it is handled by the heap and call stack, which interact with Node and Web APIs. <br>
+Those APIs enable concurrency and pass asynchronous messages back to the stack via an event queue. <br>
+The event queue’s interaction with the call stack is managed by an event loop.<br>

+##### THE STACK
+Static storage<br>
+Object size is known fixed<br>
+Ordered<br>
+Stores Primitive values <br>

+##### THE HEAP
+Dynamic memory allocation at runtime <br>
+UnOrdered<br>
+Stores Reference (instances) values.<br>
+So it tells JavaScript where to find objects and functions.<br>

+        const cat = {                            CAT `STORED IN HEAP`
+            name: "Jupiter"                      A REFERENCE IS STORED IN STACK AND THE NAME PROPERTY IS `STORED IN STACK` }

+Primitive types - number, string, boolean, undefined, null.<br>
+Reference types - Object literals, Arrays, Functions, etc <br>

+##### The Memory Life Cycle
+3 parts:<br>
+1. Memory Allocation (Values declared and stored)
+2. Memory in Use (Values read or rewritten)
+3. Releasing Memory (Values no longer used are removed from memory)